Optimal relaxation of bump-like solutions of the one-dimensional Cahn-Hilliard equation: Introduction

 As for the energy on $\R$ subject to $\pm 1$ boundary conditions, the energy on the torus subject to the mean constraint~\eqref{meanconstr} has a \emph{one-parameter family of minimizers}, the so-called bumps mentioned above.
 It is not hard to check that, for fixed mean $m\in(-1,1)$ and $\Lam>0$ sufficiently large, the normalized bump function $w$ introduced above is smooth, has exactly two zeros separated by a distance order $\Lam$, and satisfies the Euler-Lagrange equation

 where $\lambda$ is the Lagrange-multiplier connected to the integral constraint.
+(Here and throughout, we use ``smooth'' to mean $C^\infty$.)
 The other global minimizers are given by $w_a:=w(x-a)$, parameterized by the translation $a$, and, for reasons that will become clearer after reading Theorem~\ref{t:torus}, we will refer to the collection of all such functions as \emph{the one-dimensional slow manifold on the torus} and denote it by $\N_1(L)$.

 Corresponding to a solution $u$ of the Cahn-Hilliard equation at time $t\geq 0$, we define the shifted bump $w_{c}(x)\coloneqq w(x-c)$ as the \emph{$L^{2}$-projection of $u$ onto the set of bumps}, i.e.,